Full Form of FOB – Freight on Board

 FOB is the trade terms that usually comes into the picture in case of international trades.
 When the goods are being transported between countries, either of the parties (seller or the buyer) has to bear the cost involved in shipping.
 Someone also has to take responsibility and ownership of the goods at every point of the supply chain management (SCM).
 This is where the FOB comes into the picture.
 Both the parties define the FOB during the sale agreement by agreeing to certain terms.

 FOB has mainly two types based on the expenses borne by either of the parties.
 Accordingly, the parties involved in the trade agreement on any one of the terms and execute the deal.
 In the case of a small seller who doesn’t have much reputation, CIF is used.
 The seller insures the goods and passes on the risk to the insurer.
 This can also be used if the shipped goods are fragile or perishable.
 FOB can be used in these scenarios also and is accepted globally with slight changes in the definition from country to country.
-Any party involved in the shipping of goods should and must define the type of FOB in their sale agreement to avoid the discrepancy and differences in the future of the deal.
+Any party involved in the shipping of goods should and must define the type of FOB in their sale agreement to avoid the discrepancy and differences in the deal’s future.